Universal Aspects of High-Temperature Relaxation Dynamics in Random Spin Models: Kadanoff-Baym equation

-Here $\alpha,\alpha'\in \{1,2,3\}$ and we omit spin indices for conciseness.
+Here, we omit spin indices for conciseness.
 We have introduced the anisotropy vector $\bm{\xi}=(\xi_1,\xi_2,\xi_3)$.
 The melon diagram approximation may fail in the low-temperature limit if the system exhibits spin glass orders \cite{Baldwin:2019dki}.
 In this work, we avoid this problem by focusing on the high-temperature regime with $\beta J\ll 1$.
 Combining Eq. \eqref{eq:magnetization}, \eqref{eq:KBeq}, and \eqref{eq:selfreal} leads to a set of closed equations which determines the relaxation of the magnetization.
+For later convenience, we also provide matrix elements of Eq. \eqref{eq:selfreal} explicitly after using the symmetry of Green's function in Appendix~\ref{suppsec:sym}.
+Leaving the details in the Appendix.~\ref{suppsec:selfenergy}, we have